tanweijie123/tp/docs/UserGuide.md

 :bulb: **Tip:**
 Once the settings window is open, you can use arrow key to toggle the options.
-You may also press "ESC" key to close this window.
+You may also press "ESC" key to save your changes and close this window.

 The current settings available are:
  * preferred weight unit for graphs </br>